You Have Felt This

 The remedy is not to finish everything simultaneously.
 It is to complete cycles at the appropriate scale.
 A finished paragraph.
 A shipped feature.
 A closed feedback loop.
 Each small completion triggers a micro-cycle of descent and integration, producing the Gamma burst that releases energy rather than consuming it.

-This is why people who finish many small things reliably have more energy than people who work on one enormous thing indefinitely.
+This is why you have more energy when you finish many small things than when you work on one enormous thing indefinitely.
 The completions generate energy.
 The incompletions drain it.

-The research on ultradian rhythms confirms what the brainwave cycle predicts: the body operates in 90-to-120-minute cycles of high performance followed by 20-minute recovery periods.
-Working through the recovery period — staying in Beta when the body is signaling for Alpha descent — depletes reserves that take hours to rebuild.
+The research on ultradian rhythms confirms what the brainwave cycle predicts: your body operates in 90-to-120-minute cycles of high performance followed by 20-minute recovery periods.
+Working through the recovery period — staying in Beta when your body is signaling for Alpha descent — depletes reserves that take hours to rebuild.

-Morning — ride the natural Beta peak.
+Morning — ride your natural Beta peak.
 Active work, analytical tasks, decisions that require sharp attention.
-This is when the brain's Beta capacity is strongest.
+This is when your brain's Beta capacity is strongest.

 Afternoon — protect time for Theta-depth work.
 Extended creative sessions, writing, design, strategic thinking.
 These require longer uninterrupted blocks because the descent into Theta takes time and is easily disrupted.